adelbibi/Target-Response-Adaptation-for-Correlation-Filter-Tracking/ReadMe.txt

 Referrences:
 [1] A Scale Adaptive Kernel Correlation Filter Tracker with Feature Integration.
 European Conference on Computer Vision Workshops 2014.
-[2] Henriques, João F., et al. "High-speed tracking with kernelized correlation filters."
+[2] Henriques, JoÃ£o F., et al. "High-speed tracking with kernelized correlation filters."
 Pattern Analysis and Machine Intelligence, IEEE Transactions on 37.3 (2015): 583-596.
 [3] Henriques, Joao F., et al. "Exploiting the circulant structure of tracking-by-detection with kernels."
-Computer Vision–ECCV 2012.
+Computer Visionâ€“ECCV 2012.
 Springer Berlin Heidelberg, 2012.
 702-715.
 [4] Wu, Yi, Jongwoo Lim, and Ming-Hsuan Yang.
 "Online object tracking: A benchmark."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2013.
 A complete list of references can be found in the paper, which can be found here https://ivul.kaust.edu.sa/Pages/Pub-Adaptive-Kernelized-Correlation-Filters.aspx